 Reducers

-Redux reducers are usually written using switch
+Redux are usually written using switch

 statements, with each case handling a specific action type.